wormhole-foundation/docs.wormhole.com/docs/connect/configuration.md

 for a full view of the supported config parameters.

+### Custom networks and RPC endpoints

-(Optional) Specify supported networks/tokens and custom RPC endpoints.
+Specify supported networks/tokens and custom RPC endpoints.
 Your users may encounter rate limits using public RPC endpoints if you do not provide your own

 ```jsx
 import WormholeConnect, {